How to Use a Trigger Point Ball Effectively

 You might have also heard about lacrosse ball trigger point therapy.
 This is another type of ball you might choose to use for the techniques I’m sharing in this post.

 For your feet, you may even be able to use a golf ball!
-These are at the more extreme end of hardness as compared to a soft, trigger point therapy tennis ball.
-They won’t be suitable for many other trigger points, apart from your feet.
+These are at the more extreme end of hardness than soft, trigger point therapy tennis balls.
+They won’t suit many other trigger points apart from your feet.

 Some trigger balls have grooves all over them to help get into the trigger points more effectively.
 You can also try a spikey massage ball for your myofascial release ball exercises.